 Whey, molasses, and sugar beets are the most common sources of yeast for this type of additive.
 The yeast is harvested, washed, heated to dry, then crumbled or pulverized into powder form, ready for sprinkling.

-Dangers of Nutritional Yeast
+Nutritional Yeast Dangers

 There are some negative effects of frequent nutritional yeast consumption.
 Although nutritional yeast is an excellent alternative to parmesan cheese, unfortunately, it is not the healthiest or safest substitute due to the following reasons: